-The moniker ‘Stilt City’ might have been somewhat pejorative, but it was accurate.
+The moniker “Stilt City” might have been somewhat pejorative, but it was accurate.
 It was built on a vast river delta which rapidly attenuated the big ocean rollers down to calm, flat, and brown water.
 The structures built on pylons began to appear relatively far out into the ocean—some in places where the water was dozens of meters deep.
 The buildings teetered high above the larger waves they needed to clear in those deeper waters.
-They stood atop artificial underwater forests of rigidly-spaced trees placed by the work of human hands.
+They stood atop artificial underwater forests of rigidly spaced trees, placed by human hands.
 The structures farthest out from the mainland popped up in clumps in the distance on both sides of the Prospect.
 It was hard not to see them as circus performers striding around on tall stilts.

 The Prospect floated into the main channel that led into the city.
 It was nearly a mile wide for much of its passage, forming an artificial equivalent to the large river that bisects so many coastal cities.